Early Diagnosis Advisory Group Project Grants

-EDAG provides project grants to support short term (18 months max) policy-relevant research that significantly add to the evidence base and have potential to impact earlier cancer diagnosis.
-We welcome proposals that use innovative, multidisciplinary and rapid approaches using pre-existing data sources (where necessary).
+EDAG provides project grants to support short term policy-relevant research that will significantly add to the evidence base and have potential to impact earlier cancer diagnosis.
+We welcome proposals that:

-Other applications related to early diagnosis may be within the remit of the Population Research Committee.
+Other applications related to early diagnosis may be within the remit of the Early Detection Research Committee.

 How to apply to this scheme